-I always assign creative writing activities on the first day of school.
+I always assigned creative writing activities on the first day of school to start the year off on the right foot.
 For instance, I wanted the students to share something from their Summer vacation right after lunch this particular school year.

 However, one of my students had a hard time with the assignment.

 “I can’t do this!”
 John said, slamming his pencil down.
 “These writing assignments are just too hard for me,” he continued.

 “What is it about the assignment that makes it too hard for you, John,” I said.

 “I’m just not good at writing, and I don’t know what to write about,” John said.